-Draft Recommendation 5: Locational feed in tariffs
+Finding 4: Locational feed-in tariffs

-The Commission sets a multi-rate feed-in tariff that divides Victoria into two regions reflecting the different average line losses across the state.
-The two regions would consist of (i) Melbourne, Geelong and the east of the state; and (ii) the north and west of the state.
-Higher line losses would apply in the north and west of the state.
+Victoria can be divided into two regions reflecting differences in average line losses across the state ((i) Melbourne, Geelong and the east of the state; and (ii) the north and west of the state).
+Higher line losses apply in the north and west of the state.
+Different multi-rate FiTs in each region would reflect these differences in average line losses.